 - Demon's Souls: The player always has a magical gem called the "Augite of souls" which glows in the presence of souls.

-- Luminite, an Underworld mineral that suffers changes in the human world and starts emitting white light indefinitely, in Devil May Cry.
+- Luminite, in Devil May Cry, is an Underworld mineral that suffers changes in the human world and starts emitting white light indefinitely.
 Dante collects a chunk and uses it as a lantern in the first game.

 - In EverQuest, will'o'wisps drop light stones and greater light stones, which help adventurers see in the dark.

 - God of War III: Kratos rips off Helios' head to use it as a lantern.
 It can also reveal hidden chests.

 - In Grim Fandango, you meet a character who's fashioned a lantern out of luminescent coral and attached it to his scuba-suit.
 You use him to traverse the dark ocean floor by getting Glottis to pick him up and carry him with you.